Safety is our top priority

-- There is currently one confirmed, COVID-19 positive resident in our COVID-19 isolation unit.
+- COVID-19 positive residents in the COVID-19 isolation unit: 2

-How is University Care Center protecting patients and staff from COVID-19 and other infectious diseases?
+How is University Care Center protecting patients and staff from COVID-19 and other infectious disease?

 The team at University Care Center is highly trained and experienced in caring for high-acuity patients and infectious diseases similar to COVID-19.
 We are currently coordinating closely with county, state, and federal agencies while implementing new infection control protocols.